CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

 neighbors within a specified range of IPv4 or IPv6 addresses for a BGP peer group.
 You can configure each range as a subnet IP address.

-You configure dynamic neighbors using the `bgp listen range <IP address>
+You configure dynamic neighbors using the `bgp listen range <IP ip-address>
-peer-group <GROUP>` command.
+peer-group <GROUPgroup>` command.
 After you configure the dynamic neighbors, a BGP speaker can listen for, and form peer relationships with, any neighbor in the IP address range and mapped to a peer group.

+<summary>NCLU Commands </summary>

     cumulus@switch:~$ net add bgp autonomous-system 65001
     cumulus@switch:~$ net add bgp listen range 10.1.1.0/24 peer-group SPINE

-To limit the number of dynamic peers, specify the limit in the `bgp listen limit` command (the default value is *100*):
+To limit the number of dynamic peers, specify the limit in the `net add bgp listen limit` command (t.
+The default value is *100*):

     cumulus@switch:~$ net add bgp listen limit 5